joshgerdes/jekyll-uno/_posts/2021-03-25-unable-to-start-windows-azure-guest-agent-it-s-in-a-disabled-state..md

 ## Issue Description

 Unable to start Windows Azure Guest Agent (it's in a disabled state).
-When trying and set the service to auto the following error occurs 'The specified service has been marked for deletion.
+When trying and set the service to auto the following error occurs 'The specified service has been marked for deletion.'

 VM Agent is unable to communicate with the Azure Backup service.